trevormnorton/trevormnorton.github.io/_research/research-1.md

 ---
-title: "Travelling waves on the FPUT lattice"
+title: "Traveling waves on the FPUT lattice"
-excerpt: "Short description of portfolio item number 1"
+excerpt: "This project looks into finding traveling wave solutions for the FPUT and investigating how the mKdV can be used a modulation equation for such solutions."
 collection: portfolio
 ---

-This is an item in your portfolio.
-It can be have images or nice text.
-If you name the file .md, it will be parsed as markdown.
-If you name the file .html, it will be parsed as HTML.
+The Fermin-Pasta-Ulam-Tsingou (FPUT) lattice is an infinite system of ODEs.
+It has been shown for certain potential functions that the Korteweg-De Vries (KdV) equation can be used as a modulation equation for small-amplitude, long-wavelength solutions of the lattice.
+This fact led to the discovery of solitary wave solutions on the lattice.
+This project investigates using the modified KdV (mKdV) as a modulation equation for different potential functions.
+From this, it is possible to show the existence of kink-like solutions on the lattice.
+The results will be part of my upcoming thesis.